 “We survived it,” Pvt.
 Faulkner’s company commander said, emphasizing the heroism of all his soldiers.
 “When it’s all said and done, Jeremy’s actions speak louder than (anything) we can do here.”

 The Travis Manion Foundation honored Pvt.
-Faulkner through our Character Does Matter program on Jan.
-27-28, 2012 when we told his story to inspire 700 students at Parkview High School and cadets at a Drill Camp in Lilburn, Ga.
+Faulkner through the Character Does Matter program in January 2012 when his story inspired 700 students at Parkview High School and cadets at a Drill Camp in Lilburn, Ga.